Gorkycreator/obsidian-quick-tagger/README.md

 - [x] Add command for starred tag
 - [x] Add button for starred tag in status bar
 - [x] Add right-click context menu option for starred tag
+- [ ] Tweak right-click behavior to toggle tags when tagging a single note
+- [ ] Permit adding new tag from tag selector
 - [ ] Repeat last tag command
 - [ ] Tag chains (cycle through a list of tags)
-- [ ] Permit adding new tag from tag selector

 ## Manually install the plugin